People often ask me what they should do instead of numbing their uncomfortable emotions with busyness, or social media, or work.

 Well, yes…except life [will] upset you every few minutes or so, sometimes mildly, sometimes apocalyptically.”

-The basis of ACT is that we try something a little crazy: abandon all attempts to avoid or rush through unpleasant emotions—and focus completely on turning up the dial on our Willingness to Suffer.
+The basis of ACT is that we try something a little crazy: abandon all attempts to avoid or rush through unpleasant emotions—and focus entirely on turning up the dial on our Willingness to Suffer.
 Back to Beck:

 “What this means, in real-world terms, is that we stop avoiding experiences because we’re afraid of the unpleasant feelings that might come with them.
 We don’t seek suffering or take pride in it; we just stop letting it dictate any of our choices.
 People who’ve been through hell are often forced to learn this, which is why activist, cancer patient, and poet Audre Lorde wrote, “When I dare to be powerful—to use my strength in the service of my vision, then it becomes less and less important whether I am afraid.”